Online Counselling Using Skype

 5. Once you’ve set up your first appointment, I’ll let you know my Skype username so you can add me to your Contact List.
 View instructions on adding contacts for Mac, Windows, iPad and Android tablets.

-I look forward to meeting and serving you online!
+I look forward to meeting you online!